gesiscss/persistent_binderhub/README.md

 ## Local development

 In [local/minikube](local/minikube) folder you can find instructions and configuration file to install this chart in minikube.

+## Migrating from JupyterHub chart

+Be aware that this is not tested widely, but it should be safe to migrate from [JupyterHub chart](https://zero-to-jupyterhub.readthedocs.io/) to this chart.

+Here are the differences compared to fresh installation of this chart:
+- after migration, existing users will have no default project in the beginning
+- files of existing users won't be copied to anywhere, existing users can find them under `/projects` dir and they should manage them manually via terminal

 ## Limitations